 It allows students to connect their learning in these critical areas together with arts practices, elements, design principles, and standards to provide the whole pallet of learning at their disposal.

 Please see the Google Slide deck – How can STEAM education help children to become STEAM literate

-Using curriculum contexts to teach language competencies and cultural sensitivity with aim of meeting the language needs of a diversity of learners, including learners for whom English is an additional language (EAL/EFL).
+It aims to use curriculum contexts to teach language competencies and cultural sensitivity with the aim of meeting the language needs of a diversity of learners, including learners for whom English is an additional language (EAL/EFL).